An open yard with no fence presents a problem for dog owners.

 Unfortunately, this can put their lives in danger.
 Traffic is an obvious threat, but the animals they might chase are threats as well.
 There are several diseases yorkies can catch from rats.

 Luckily, there are precautionary measures you can take to keep your pooch safe and sound in the comfort of your yard.
-Many owners will use an invisible fence like this one to keep their dogs in the yard.
+Many owners will use an invisible fence to keep their dogs in the yard.

 But if you prefer not to go that route, you can follow the steps above to train your dog to stay in the yard.
 It will take time and patience, but if you keep at it, your dog will learn.